TL;DR

 </goal>

-- Provide 5 bullet points of evidence.
+<evidence>block.
 Concrete numbers, named examples, specific anecdotes.
-No generalities.
+No generalities. - Paste a

 - Pick a piece you have already written and shipped.
 Reverse-engineer the prompt: write the audience, thesis, evidence, voice, and format that would have produced it.

-- Run the prompt with Claude.
-Compare the draft to your real piece.
+- Run that prompt with Claude.
+Compare its draft to your real piece.

-- Note the gap: voice, structure, evidence weighting, or all three?
-The gap tells you which input to strengthen for new work.
+- Name the gap — voice, structure, evidence weighting, or all three.
+The gap tells you which input to strengthen.

-- For the next real piece, lead with whichever input was weakest in the test.
+- For your next real piece, lead with whichever input was weakest in the test.

-- Read the draft out loud.
-AI-generated cadence shows up in awkward sentence lengths and missing rhythm.
+- Read it aloud.
+AI cadence shows up as uniform sentence length and missing rhythm.
 Fix as you read.

-- Check that the thesis is still on the page.
-AI drafts tend to drift toward balanced both-sides framing.
+- Check the thesis is still on the page.
+AI drafts drift toward balanced both-sides framing that dilutes your point.

-- Save the audience + tone + voice sample blocks as a snippet per publication you write for.
-Swap the thesis and evidence each time.
+- Save each publication’s audience + tone + voice blocks as a Project or a custom Style.
+Swap thesis and evidence each time.

-- Build a “voice library” with 3-5 voice samples for different contexts (newsletter, blog, internal memo, deck).
-Pick the closest match per piece.
+- Build a small voice library — 3-5 styles for different contexts (newsletter, blog, internal memo, deck).
+Apply the closest match per piece.

 Common mistakes

-- Skipping the voice sample.
-Voice is the input with the highest leverage and it is the one most people skip.
+- Skipping the voice sample or a Style.
+The highest-leverage input is the one most people omit.

 - Letting Claude invent evidence.
-Anything specific that Claude generates without a source should be treated as a placeholder until you verify.
+Anything specific it generates without a source is a placeholder until verified.

 - Publishing without reading aloud.
-AI cadence is detectable; reading aloud catches it.
+AI cadence is audible; reading aloud catches it.

 FAQ

 - Will my readers know it was AI-written?: They will if you skip the voice sample and revision passes.
-With them, the gap closes substantially.
+With a custom Style plus two-pass editing, the gap closes substantially.
+The read-aloud check is what separates “obviously AI” from “human.”

-- Can Claude write in my exact voice?: Closer than you expect, given a strong voice sample and Custom Instructions.
-Not identical without iteration.
+- Can Claude write in my exact voice?: Closer than you expect with a strong voice sample or custom Style.
+Not identical without a round or two of iteration.

-- What about hallucinated statistics?: Common.
+- What about hallucinated statistics?: Common, and not fixed by a better model.
 Treat every specific number, date, or quote as a placeholder until verified.